 With most small and medium sized businesses stretched thin from a security staffing perspective, its not surprising that bad actors will target APIs directly, finding authentication coding errors that allow escalated privileges to steal data.
 Or they uncover APIs exposing sensitive data that can lead to compliance violations, or they use automation to execute a shopping bot attack on a perfectly coded API.
 Attacks on your APIs can introduce a range of risks and they impact the entire business in the following ways:

-Whether it’s an automated shopping bot attack on a perfectly coded API, or a volumetric attack against an API coded without resource or rate limiting (OWASP API#4), the impact on infrastructure teams can cause costs to skyrocket.
+Whether it’s an automated ATO on a perfectly coded API, or a volumetric attack against an API coded without resource or rate limiting (OWASP API#4), the impact on infrastructure teams can cause costs to skyrocket.
 Worse yet, the web site and mobile app can become non-responsive, resulting in (real) user dissatisfaction.

-Understaffed, and possibly outsourced, security is impacted by efforts to slow or stop API attacks, often struggling to separate real from fake, or worse yet, blindsided by an unprotected shadow API.
+Security is impacted by efforts to slow or stop API attacks, often struggling to separate real transactions from fake, or worse yet, blindsided by an unprotected shadow API.

 Marketing, Sales, eCommerce